bsapiro/presentations/SECTOR 2016 - G.Tool/SECTOR.md

 ---
 # So I did something (stupid)...
 ...
-I built my own purpose specific GRC tool
+I built my own purpose specific GRC tool.

-It was called SOC2Tool (our marketing department was busy that day)
+It was called **SOC2Tool** (our marketing department was busy that day)

 ---
 # SOC2TOOL